Summary

 INITIAL PEDAGOGICAL PROJECT

-This trip to Auschwitz could be the culmination of an educational project designed even before I knew that the Shoah Memorial and the Foundation for the Memory of the Shoah were organizing this study tour.
+This trip to Auschwitz could be the culmination of an educational project conceived even before I knew that the Shoah Memorial and the Foundation for the Memory of the Shoah were organizing this study tour.
 Confronted more and more frequently with disarming questions ("But why the Jews?
-They had to do something to get so angry at them"), I realized that many students do not really understand the magnitude of what the Holocaust was.
-So I made the decision, this year with the class of 1era L in charge of which, to work on the Memory by making them meet one of my friends, Benjamin Rapoport, deported 'racial' and interned from 1940 to 1944, notably at Auschwitz.
-Being able to bring the students on site constitutes an unprecedented opportunity: this is what motivates this application from the Maine de Biran high school.
+They had to do something to get so resentful of them"), I realized that many students did not really understand the extent of what the Shoah was.
+So I made the decision this year with the class of 1era The one for which I am responsible, to work on memory by having them meet a friend of mine, Benjamin Rapoport, deported "racial" and interned from 1940 to 1944, notably at Auschwitz.
+Being able to bring the students on site is an unprecedented opportunity: this is what motivates this application from the Maine de Biran high school.

-- It is a matter of getting the students to question what Auschwitz represents for the younger generations, by bringing out their own representations, but also those of their high school classmates.
+- The aim is to encourage students to question what Auschwitz represents for younger generations, by bringing out their own representations, but also those of their high school classmates.
 The students will develop an anonymous questionnaire that will be submitted to the other classes.
-The analysis of the answers will lead to the writing of a synthesis: "what memory of Auschwitz today".
+The analysis of the answers will lead to the writing of a summary: "what memory of Auschwitz today".

-- If the application of Maine de Biran is selected for this study trip, the students will leave with a camera.
-They will be absolutely free to film what they want from the camp (within the limits of the site’s regulations).
-They will edit the film themselves[1].
+- If Maine de Biran’s application is selected for this study tour, the students will leave with a camera.
+They will be absolutely free to film what they want about the camp (within the limits of the site’s regulations).
+They will edit the film themselves.
 It’s about getting them to justify their editing choices: why choose this shot or this sequence?
 What do they want to show?
 What do they want to share?

-Back in Bergerac, the film can be shown to all classes, from tenth to twelfth grade.
-At the end of the screening, the students who participated in the trip will collect their classmates' impressions by questioning them through another questionnaire (which must be compared with the one previously collected on the memory of Auschwitz).
-This (or these) projection(s) will also be an opportunity to organize a debate, so that the 1era L transmit to the other students of the high school their own impressions, the feelings they may have been confronted with at Auschwitz and what such a place now represents for them.
+Back in Bergerac, the film can be shown to all classes, from 10th to 12th grade.
+At the end of the screening, the students who participated in the trip will collect their classmates' impressions by questioning them through another questionnaire (which will have to be compared with the one collected earlier on the memory of Auschwitz).
+This (or these) screening(s) will also be an opportunity to organize a debate, so that the 1era He conveys to the other high school students their own impressions, the feelings they may have had about Auschwitz and what such a place now means to them.

-In conjunction with this, the students who participated in the project (at least some of them) will work, as part of the TPE (Supervised Personal Works), on the use of the image at Auschwitz.
-From the anthropometric photographs of the deportees taken upon their arrival at the Lager which, diverted from their primary function, have become part of the memory of Auschwitz by now offering themselves to the gaze of the visitor (reminding him that the suffering and death of the deportees were those of human beings and not dehumanized and registered livestock), it is about getting the students to reflect on the use of the image as a part of the memory of the Shoah.
+In addition to this, the students who participated in the project (at least some of them) will work on the use of images at Auschwitz as part of the VSE (Supervised Personal Works).
+From the anthropometric photographs of the deportees taken upon their arrival at the Lager, which, diverted from their primary function, have become part of the memory of Auschwitz by now offering themselves to the gaze of visitors (thus reminding him that the suffering and death of the deportees were those of human beings and not dehumanized and registered livestock), it is a question of leading the students to reflect on the use of the image as part of the memory of the Shoah.
 Memory that they will confront with that of the testimony of the survivors.
-They will also be able to work on the photographs taken in the camps, those taken by the Nazis and those taken by the detainees themselves (the latter having been the subject of an exhibition at the Hôtel Sully in 2001).
+They will also be able to work on the pictures taken in the camps, those taken by the Nazis and those taken by the inmates themselves (the latter having been the subject of an exhibition at the Hôtel Sully in 2001).

 III.
-OTHER WORK CARRIED OUT ON THE MEMORY OF THE HOLOCAUST
+OTHER ONGOING WORK ON THE SHOAH MEMORY

-- That of Benjamin Rapoport who recounted his painful experience of deportation in a book published in 2002 (Ma vie, mes camps, aux éditions L'Harmattan) and who, now 97 years old, continues to meet the younger generations to "tell them, him who has been so long did you confide in me one day.
-In addition to the transcription of B. Rapoport’s account (based on the interview they will carry out), the students will question the role of the witness and the place he holds in the memory of the Shoah for both historians and civil society.
-They will also have to reflect on what they will now have to transmit as those who survived gradually disappear.
+- That of Benjamin Rapoport, who recounted his painful experience of deportation in a book published in 2002 (Ma vie, mes camps, published by L'Harmattan).
+Now 97 years old, he never stops meeting the younger generations to "tell them"., did you confide in me one day for him who has been with me for so long?
+In addition to the transcription of B. Rapoport’s account (based on the interview they will carry out), students will examine the role of the witness and the place he holds in the memory of the Holocaust for both historians and civil society.
+They will also have to reflect on what they must now transmit as those who survived gradually disappear.

-- A similar work could be conducted with the stories of deportees who accompany the students on this study trip, if they agree to do so.
+- A similar work could be carried out with the stories of the deportees who accompany the students on this study trip, if they agree to do so.

-Some, since it is a class where students follow a "music" option, will question the role of music at Auschwitz, but also in other Lägers, between "official" orchestras assembled by the Nazis and clandestine ones, camp songs, those that the deportees were forced to sing and the songs of resistance.
-It is, besides an analysis of this "musical presence", to collect on audio tape these songs and present them in their context.
+Some, since this is a class where students take a "music" option, will wonder about the role of music at Auschwitz, but also in other places, between "official" orchestras set up by the Nazis and clandestine ones, camp songs, those that the deportees were forced to sing and songs of resistance.
+In addition to an analysis of this "musical presence", the aim is to collect these songs on audio tape and present them in their context.

-Others, finally, will work on negationism and revisionism: their foundations, their origins, their audience, in the past and currently.
+Others, finally, will work on negationism and revisionism: their foundations, their origins, their audience, past and present.

-- With Jean-Marie Matisson, civil party in the Papon trial, to discuss what the conviction by the republican justice of a particularly zealous official in collaboration and deportation represents for the memory of the Holocaust and the families of the victims.
+- With Jean-Marie Matisson, civil party in the Papon trial, to discuss what it means for the memory of the Shoah and the families of the victims to have a republican justice system convicting an official who was particularly zealous in collaboration and deportation.

 The implementation of this project will be carried out, for the most part, within the framework of very small enterprises.